seL4/camkes-tool/docs/index.md

   it.
 This "parser" is really just a more full featured version of the `open` call.
 * **Stage 1** Parses input using `plyplus`.
-Note that this is where the CAmkES grammer (camkes/parser/camkes.g) comes into play.
+Note that this is where the CAmkES grammar (camkes/parser/camkes.g) comes into play.
 * **Stage 2** Resolves `import` statements.
 This parser repeatedly calls back into the stage 1 parser to parse further sources.
 Note that from here on, `import` statements do not appear in the AST.